ProjectRecommend/docs/design-docs/final/DesignDocument.md

   - Update Metadata for Directory: On click it triggers the functions for updation of metadata of all the tracks present in Songs queue.
 - *Help*
   - Documentation: On click browser is called and the Github page of Project Recommend is loaded.
 The aim of this link is to help developers to understand the software in detail.
-  - About: On click it presents a new windows giving a breif overview about the project and name list of contributors.
+  - About: On click it presents a new windows giving a brief overview about the project and name list of contributors.

 Inside **Songs Queue Pane** a list of song tracks which are loaded from user defined directory is displayed.

 **Suggestions Display Pane**: A list of all suggested songs based on the presently playing track is shown here.
 It includes songs available on local machine as well as those which are unavailable in local machine.

 - *Available songs*: Can be loaded directly on music player from suggestions section.
 - *Unavailable songs*: Can't be played directly but clicking of each such track will lead to opening of Internet browser and Google search results will be displayed corresponding to that track.

 **Music Player Controls Pane** includes the following controls: *Play Music, Pause Music, Stop Music, Next Track, Previous Track, Seek Bar*.
 -------------------------------------------------------

 ## 3. Detailed description of components